 It is against the law to sing in public places while dressed in a bathing suit.
 The next time you get the urge to sing while clothed in spandex or beside a public pool – we beg you to wait until you get to the safety of your own home!

 Men in Florida cannot be seen wearing strapless dresses or strapless gowns in public.
 Of course, while men may not wear strapless dresses, there aren’t confines on any other type of gowns – so go wild!
-While most police officers certainly have better things to do than arrest men who wear a strapless gown, it cannot be denied that it is a lawyer present in the official books.
+While most police officers certainly have better things to do than arrest men w wear a stgownsess gown, it cannot be denied that it is a lawyer present in the official books.

 In Daytona Beach, located in Florida, it is illegal to store any unused vehicle, either in a public place or on private property.